 Capital Wave Head Coach and HPA Director

 Head Coach Celso Rojas has coached all age groups and all skill levels for more than 30 years.
-Born in Peru, Celso was already a successful competitive swimmer when he started playing water polo at the age of 15.
+Born and raised in Peru, Celso was already a successful competitive swimmer when he started playing water polo at the age of 15.
 As team captain for the Peruvian National Water Polo Team, he participated in numerous national and international tournaments.
 In the 1990s, Celso had the opportunity to train with the US National Water Polo Team.
 During his four years in California, he fostered a number of important links within the USA water polo community.
 In 1994, he returned to Peru and, again, became a member of the Peruvian National Team.

 Celso moved his family to Canada in 2001, settling in Vancouver where he became coach of the girls’ team at Simon Fraser University.
 Under his tutelage, the girls won the North West Division title, in 2004, for the first time ever.

 He joined British Columbia’s Provincial Team as a development coach in 2003, and became the Provincial Head Coach from 2005 to 2008.
 During that period, BC teams of both genders won many national and international events.
 In 2008, Celso moved to Ottawa to Head Coach the Ottawa Water Polo Association, where he also coached two years for the CSL Women’s league and assisted the National Development Centre programs.
 In 2012, Capital Wave was created and Celso was named the club’s Head Coach, where he established the club’s philosophy and infrastructure.
 In 2014, Celso was named Assistant coach of the Women’s Commonwealth Team and Assistant Coach of the 19U Women’s National Team.
 Recently, Celso was the Assistant/Mentor Coach for the Youth Men’s National Team that competed at the Youth Pan American Championships in Peru in 2017 and the Youth World Championships in Hungary in 2018.
-He was also the Head Coach for the Team Ontario Women’s program in 2018 that traveled to Barcelona, Spain.
+He was also the Head Coach for the Team Ontario Women’s program in 2017 that traveled to California and in 2018 that traveled to Barcelona, Spain.

 Celso is the club’s Head Coach for its seventh consecutive season and oversees all programs as well as runs its High-Performance Academy.
 Celso has his Level 4 coaching certification and is certified in both as a water polo coach and as a swimming coach as well.

-All of his three children have played water polo and have gone through Team Ontario and Junior and Senior National team programs.
+All three of his children have played water polo and have gone through Team Ontario and Junior and Senior National team programs.
 His two older kids have graduated from Carleton University while playing the Ontario University league and his youngest daughter is off to play in the NCAA Division I league in the US next fall.